+If you want to be able to travel the world on a budget, then you need to limit your daily spending.
 Start keeping track of your daily spending habits and set a daily spending goal.
 The app TravelSpend is super useful for this.
 Although made for traveling, I use it at home too.
 It averages out your daily spending and puts each purchase into categories.

 It is useful for analyzing where your money is going, and where you need to cut back.

 Also, just writing down every purchase you make is helpful in holding yourself accountable too.